pivoshenko/dotfiles/README.md

     </a>
 </p>

-## 🏗️ 🏠 Tooling, Configs and Dotfiles
+## 🏗️ 🏠 Tooling and Dotfiles

-Set of the tooling, configs and dotfiles.
+Set of the tooling and dotfiles.

 ### 🧑🏻‍💻 Installation